My UPD8

 Option 2: Join up.
 Use selected wikid yr9 units at the beginning of the year, and then move on to GCSE topics.

-The Yr 9 units will also be differentiated with 14-16 progression routes in mind e.g. Triple Science, Core plus Additional, Core plus applied.
+The Yr 9 units are differentiated with 14-16 progression routes in mind e.g. Triple Science, Core plus Additional, Core plus applied.